IABTechLab/uid2docs/README.md

 2. DSPs sync with UID2 Administrator to receive decryption keys.

-3. DSPs accesses UID2 tokens in the bid stream and decrypt them at bid time.
+3. DSPs access UID2 tokens in the bid stream and decrypt them at bid time.

-4. DSPs listen to opt-out requests from UID2 Administrator and blocks buying on any UID2 that has opted-out.
+4. DSPs listen to opt-out requests from UID2 Administrator and block buying on any UID2 that has opted-out.

 #### Buy-Side Integration